scottie-l/reading-notes/reading-notes-201/class-06.md

+# Notes - Day 6

-<b><a href="https://simpleprogrammer.com/understanding-the-problem-domain-is-the-hardest-part-of-programming">"Understanding the problem Domain is the hardest part of programming"</a>
+_<a href="https://simpleprogrammer.com/understanding-the-problem-domain-is-the-hardest-part-of-programming">"Understanding the problem Domain is the hardest part of programming"</a>_

 The reason why some puzzles are so hard, is because you can’t really see what you are trying to build very clearly.
 Normally when you put together a jigsaw puzzle you follow steps that might look something like this: 1- Figure out major components of the picture.
 2- Sort out the pieces.
 3-Put together border pieces.
 4- Put together each component of the picture from piles created.